slamora/brackets-wiki/File-System.md

 In both cases, changes made _via the file system's own APIs_ are always reflected immediately (as soon as the operation's callback signals success).

 ##File Watchers##
 `FileSystem` dispatches a `"change"` event whenever a file or directory changes on disk.
+This event is passed an `entry` parameter, which loosley describes the type of change:

+* a `File` object - the file's contents have changed
+* a `Directory` object - one or more of the directory's immediate children have been created, deleted, renamed/move, or otherwise changed.
+(This could include a subdirectory being created/deleted, but not changes to items _within_ a subdirectory).
-This event is passed an `entry` parameter, which can be a `File`, `Directory`, or `null`.
-If `entry` is `null`, a "wholesale" change has occurred and the code should assume everything has changed.
+* `null` - a "wholesale" change has occurred and listeners should assume everything in the file hierarchy may have changed

 For now, the prototype refreshes the entire file tree whenever a directory changes.
 This is overkill, but was easy to implement.
 Ideally, only the directory that changed will be updated.